-Invictus International School will open its third Singapore campus – a secondary school and bilingual primary school – in Farrer Park in early 2021.
+Invictus International School opened its third Singapore campus – a secondary school and bilingual primary school – in Farrer Park in early 2021.
 What began as a small standalone primary school has expanded into a small global family of primary and secondary schools.
 Invictus' latest opening means that it can now offer students an all-through education, as well as one of the most affordable bilingual primary education programmes in Singapore.

 Invictus has existing primary campuses in Dempsey and Sentosa, and has a reputation for its low-cost primary education.
 The Centrium campus marks its first move into bilingual and secondary education.

 Teaching and curriculum

-In line with Invictus' existing primary schools, teaching will follow the International Primary Curriculum (IPC) in Grades 1-6; a key difference will be that instruction will be in both English and Mandarin.
-The bilingual immersion programme will offers classes in English and Mandarin on alternate days; daily Chinese teaching will range from 60% in Grade 1 Prep to in 40% in Grades 5 and 6.
-Subjects taught in Chinese include Mandarin language, music, art and PE; maths will follow the Singaporean curriculum.
+In line with Invictus' existing primary schools, teaching follows the International Primary Curriculum (IPC) in Grades 1 – 6; a key difference will be that instruction will be in both English and Mandarin.
+The bilingual immersion programme offers classes in English and Mandarin on alternate days; daily Chinese teaching ranges from 60% in Grade 1 Prep to in 40% in Grades 5 and 6.
+Subjects taught in Chinese include Mandarin language, music, art, and PE; maths will follow the Singaporean curriculum.

-The school says: “There will also be integrated Chinese lessons which include speech and drama, cultural elements and reading programmes.
-English will be the primary medium during maths and science lessons.”
+The school says: “There are integrated Chinese lessons which include speech and drama, cultural elements and reading programmes.
+English is the primary medium during maths and science lessons.”